 Persistent, but will delete automatically after two years if you no longer visit kpmg.com

-We use a third party survey tool to invite a percentage of visitors to provide their feedback.
+We use a third-party survey tool to invite a percentage of visitors to provide their feedback.
 Cookies are used to prevent visitors from being invited multiple times.

-The first cookie (1) is set if the visitor is not invited to participate in the survey, and is used to ensure visitors are not invited after their first page view.
+The first cookie (1) is set if the visitor is not invited to participate in the survey, and is used to ensure visitors are not invited after their first-page view.

-We use third party social media widgets or buttons to provide you with additional functionality to share content from our web pages to social media websites and email.
-Use of these widgets or buttons may place a cookie on your device to make their service easier to use, ensure your interaction is displayed webpages (e.g. the social share count cache is updated) and log information about your activities across the Internet and on our web sites.
+We use third-party social media widgets or buttons to provide you with additional functionality to share content from our web pages to social media websites and email.
+Use of these widgets or buttons may place a cookie on your device to make their service easier to use, ensure your interaction is displayed webpages (e.g. the social share count cache is updated) and log information about your activities across the Internet and on our websites.
 We encourage you to review each provider's privacy information before using any such service.
 For further details on our use of social media widgets and applications, see below.

 Persistent, but will be deleted automatically after two years if you no longer visit kpmg.com

-A web beacon is a small image file on a web page that can be used to collect certain information from your computer, such as an IP address, the time the content was viewed, a browser type, and the existence of cookies previously set by the same server.
+A web beacon is a small image file on a web page that can be used to collect certain information from your computer, such as an IP address, the time content is viewed, a browser type, and the existence of cookies previously set by the same server.
 KPMG only uses web beacons in accordance with applicable laws.